 The NMT records all noise regardless of its source.
 It has, however, the facility to capture and show separately all noise events that meet particular pre-set conditions.
 This facility is used to capture noise events likely to arise from aircraft flying near to the monitor.
-The pre-set condition used for this study is that the noise must exceed a level of 54 dBA for a minimum duration of 10 seconds.
-This is arrived at following preliminary noise measurements at the site, and is broadly similar to conditions set for other such studies.
-It is of course likely that noise arising from activities other than aircraft using Gatwick Airport will occasionally cause noise events to be captured.
+The pre-set condition used for this study is that the noise must exceed a level of 55 dBA for a minimum duration of 10 seconds.
+This was arrived at following preliminary noise measurements at the site, and is broadly similar to conditions set for other such studies.
+It is of course possible that noise arising from activities other than aircraft will occasionally cause noise events to be captured.

-To determine which of all those events are due to aircraft using Gatwick Airport their 'noise to track' matching software compares all captured noise events with Gatwick Airport's air traffic radar tracks.
-Noise events that are matched to aircraft are combined to provide a measure of 'aircraft noise' and noise events that are not matched to aircraft are included with 'all other noise' (i.e. that noise which is not captured as noise events, because it fails to meet the capture conditions of being above 56 dBA for 10 seconds), and is called residual noise.
+To determine which of all those events are due to aircraft the Gatwick Airport 'noise to track' matching software compares all captured noise events with Gatwick Airport's air traffic radar tracks, including those of overflights.
+Noise events that are matched to aircraft are combined to provide an hourly measure of 'aircraft noise' and noise events that are not matched to aircraft are included with 'all other noise' (i.e. that noise which is not captured as noise events, because it fails to meet the capture conditions of being above 55 dBA for 10 seconds), and is called residual noise.
+Note that on this basis noise from overflight events will be included in the aircraft noise, but this will be a negligible contribution to the total level of aircraft noise, because of the relatively small numbers of events involved.
+Overflight events and the noise that they produce can, if necessary, be distinguished within the list of aircraft noise events from Gatwick Airport Arrival and Departure events.